1takjoo/1takjoo.github.io/index.md

 ## Biography [(CV)](/assets/pdf/CV.pdf)
-I am Won-tak Joo, a postdoctoral fellow in Demography at the University of California, Berkeley, and joining the Department of Sociology and Criminology & Law at the University of Florida in January 2023.
+I am Won-tak Joo, a postdoctoral fellow in Demography at the University of California, Berkeley.
 I received my PhD in Sociology from the University of Wisconsin-Madison.
+I am joining the Department of Sociology and Criminology & Law at the University of Florida as an assistant professor in January 2023.

 My research interests are in the areas of social demography, social networks, and computational sociology.
 Specifically, I study how social and family relationships change across the life course, and how these patterns contribute to social and health inequalities, using a range of quantitative approaches including social network methods, applied econometrics, and demographic techniques.